tom-foster-wcc/highways-deep-learning/README.md

 * It might be necessary to run 100 objects to begin with and creating these things manually

-* Spend 30 minutes on looking for a front-end solution that could potentially help with classifying the training set more quickly.
+* ~~Spend 30 minutes on looking for a front-end solution that could potentially help with classifying the training set more quickly.~~ Tool being used labelImg working, not hierarchical though currently.

 It makes sense to run just the frames so that I can classify the images.